 DO NOT SIGN ANYTHING until you get an attorney.
 The releases will give them unlimited access to every record, medical, work or otherwise under the sun.
-If you got into an accident while driving for work, then you may have a work comp claim against your employer and a "third-party" claim against the...Read more »
+If you got into an accident while driving for work, then you may have a work comp claim against your employer and a "third-party" claim...Read more »

 This is a complicated question.
 If you are asking in IL how much you will be considered disabled under the law there are many factors.
 A seasoned attorney will review all your medical records, educational background, job, age and numerous other factors to try to negotiate a fair settlement for you...Read more »

 It is extremely difficult to give you a straight answer because a lawyer needs to review all your medical records, bills, wage, doctors at issue, whether your employer sent you to a fair "IME" which is really a Section 12 DEFENSE doctor exam in Illinois.

 I would definitely get a lawyer.
 Sometimes there was no probable cause to arrest, sometimes improper warnings were given before a breath test was given or refused, sometimes evidence is destroyed, sometimes breath test machine has been improperly maintained, sometimes the officer did not perform...Read more »

 It is difficult to figure out what exactly you are asking in this question.
 If you are asking if an IL health plan has to cover your partner, I believe the answer is yes as of June 2011.
 Look at this pdf from the IL Dep. of Insurance which is a...Read more »